haristoyanov/decoupled-power/README.md

-# decoupled-power
+# Decoupled Power Supply

-Decoupled Power Supply for 15C project + Isolation Amplifiers The purpose of this project is to decouple the DC power Young Lab uses with their pre-amps from the wall power and to break ground loops within the circuit.
-The purpose of this repo is to store information about this project.
+The goal of this project is to create a low-noise, decoupled power supply to power sensitive instrumentation in experimental research laboratories.
+This power supply will turn 120 VAC wall power into clean, adjustable output DC power, as well as break potential ground loops by being decoupled from the wall power by an isolation barrier.